chriscarrollsmith/epson-connect-js/README.md

 }
 ```

+This functionality has not yet been tested.
+We welcome your contributions to improve it or to add unit tests.

 ### Scanner

 The `Scanner` class provides methods for interacting with an Epson scanner.
 These methods have not yet been tested.
 We welcome your contributions to improve them or to add unit tests.